offbyone/ideas/content/old/general-thoughts/blah.md

 slug: blah
 status: draft

 Live goes on.
-I have nothing to say, and i haven\'t been reading the news, so i have nothing to bitch about.
+I have nothing to say, and i haven't been reading the news, so i have nothing to bitch about.
 Is there anything going on in the world that i should be up in arms about?
 Send me links!